 Strawberries are the darlings of early to mid-summer, so grab these luscious berries when they are in season.
 Strawberries can be had year-round these days, but in-season fruit is the most delicious.

 History of British Strawberries

-The strawberry is but a brief time, from early June through to August.
-The arrival of poly tunnel grown fruits has extended that time - good news for those who enjoy the fruits, but perhaps not for those whose countryside views are scarred by plastic.
+The strawberry season is brief, from early June through August.
+The arrival of polytunnel grown fruits has extended that time—good news for those who enjoy the fruits, but perhaps not for those whose countryside views are scarred by plastic.

 By far the best strawberries to buy have to be from a local producer.
-A day out strawberry picking can be fun; supermarkets may sell the cotton wool impostors cheaply, but the flavour is incomparable to home grown fruits.
-Look out for PYO (Pick Your Own) signs which begin to appear across the country in July.
+A day out strawberry picking can be fun; supermarkets might sell the cotton wool impostors cheaply, but the flavor is incomparable to homegrown fruits.
+Be on the lookout for PYO (Pick Your Own) signs, which begin to appear across the country in July.